-The range of foods that can be mixed with a hand mixer is quite extensive and includes such items as eggs, whipping cream, pancake batter, icing, cakes, salad dressings and more.
-One of the most common uses is for whipping boiled potatoes.
-It is the easiest way to make mashed potatoes, using the standard metal beaters.
+The range of foods you can mix with a hand mixer is quite extensive.
+It's an excellent tool for whipping cream or eggs, mixing cake batter and cookie dough, and making things like icing and salad dressings.
+One of the most common uses is whipping boiled potatoes because it's the easiest way to make mashed potatoes.

+There are limitations, though.
 Batters or foods with a heavy consistency can be difficult to mix with a hand mixer.
-It depends on the softness of foods and power of the mixer.
-That's where a more powerful stand mixer can be more convenient.
+It depends on the softness of foods and the power of the mixer.
+For some applications (like kneading bread dough), a more powerful stand mixer is a better choice.

-Electric hand mixers are considered very affordable and usually retail for less than $80.
-You can often buy a good quality hand mixer for less than $50.
+Electric hand mixers are considered very affordable.
+You can often buy a good-quality hand mixer for less than $50.
 Unless there is a design advantage, it's not necessary to pay a lot for a basic unit, which would include three or four speeds and one set of beaters.
-Things that influence price are the number of speeds, power, and additional accessories.
+Things that influence price are the number of speeds, the power output, and additional accessories.

-Other kitchen appliances such as a hand or counter blender for most, have a supplemental nature, though not all homemakers would agree.
-For some, it's a matter of preference and the food task at hand.
+For most, kitchen appliances such as a hand or counter blender have a supplemental nature, though not all home cooks would agree.
+It's often a matter of preference and the food task at hand.